LucasThurnherr/Printable-3D-Gaze-Tracking-Glass-Frames-and-Software/README.md

+#Foreword
+This REAMDE is a modified version of Yuta Itoh's README [here](https://github.com/YutaItoh/3D-Eye-Tracker), changed to accomodate for RealSense, IP stream, and Raspi cam.

 # 3D-Printable Gaze-Tracking Glass Frames
 ![GithubPoster](https://github.com/LucasThurnherr/Printable-3D-Gaze-Tracking-Glass-Frames-and-Software/blob/main/Pictures/GithubPoster.png)
 All parts of this frame should be printable with a normal 3D printer, such as an Ender3 with a 0.4mm nozzle.